shashfrankenstien/ArchieTiny/README.md

     - calculate stack pointer address and store in TASK_SP_VECTOR at TASKPTR index
     - jump to task's alotted stack
     - store return address, function pointer + manager pushed registers on the stack
-        - Note: Because of how the stack works, function pointer address should be divided by 2. cpu will then multiply it by 2 before executing
+        - Note: Because of how the stack works, function pointer address should be divided by 2. cpu will then multiply it by 2 before executing (or we can use pm() apparently)
     - if TASK_SP_VECTOR is full, set FULL flag in TASKCTS
 - exec task
     - read TASKCTS counter, if eq 0 or 1, simply return because there is no task switching required